EDGE

 EDGE no. 53, 2025.
 Winner of the Taylor Wessing Irish Photo Prize 2026.

-This body of work is a personal response that bears witness to the experiences of people seeking asylum being forced into homelessness by State policy.
-It was made in the hope that we may more readily offer welcome, protection, and dignity to those most in need.
+This work was made in the hope that we may more readily offer welcome, protection, and dignity to those most in need.

 Works from EDGE in the Royal Hibernian Academy exhibition A R C H I P E L A G O, 2025.
 Install photograph by Ros Kavanagh.